-There are no changes to this goal, metrics, or actions for the 2022-23 school year.
+Other than adding a sign-in system at all events to track participation, there are no changes to this goal, metrics, desired outcomes, or actions for the coming 2023-24 school year.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.